 What We Do

-We provide Speaking Services, STEM workshops and Entertainment for schools and children, under the trading name Vidura Entertainment.
+We provide speaking services, STEM school workshops mixed with Entertainment for children, under the trading name Vidura Entertainment.

 We collect data so that we can discuss your requirements and fulfil the booking needs: your personal details as well as specific details about your event will be collected.
 If you provide your contact details you are choosing to receive email updates and information from us with regards to your booking and our services.
 You can opt out of these at any time.